NAS: Ubuntu Server on Intel ATOM

 Why an SSD and a HDD?
 The explanation is quite simple: I want to run the system from the SSD, making use of all nice benefits such as reliability, low power consumption and high performance.
 Then the larger files (e.g. shared music, backups etc.) are stored on a large-capacity HDD which is much cheaper per GB.
 When not in use, the HDD is powered down to reduce wear, energy consumption, noise and heat.

 Why didn’t I completely load the system with drives?
 Well, at this moment 2TB drives have the best GB-per-money ratio.
 Of course this will change over time, and I guess within a year 4TB drives will be most interesting.
-With three spare bays and no present need for more than 2TB, I leave open the option to expand later.
+With three spare bays and no present need for more than 2TB, I leave open the option to expand later when the need (and the money!) are there.

 Installation

 Ubuntu Server is installed on the SSD (motivations here are speed, dependability and low power consumption as mentioned before) and the files are stored on magnetic disk.
 During idle times, the drive can be powered down saving power and wear.
 As of version 11.4 (Natty Narwhal) Ubuntu Server is reported to be even more energy efficient.
-Given that it is a NAS in a home environment, you can expect long periods of idle time.
+Given that it is a NAS in a home environment, you can expect long periods of idle time so sleep schedules pay off.

 Several extra packages were installed: